 I also had to ask my employer if I could please work from home.
 When it finally happened, a year had passed already.
 Eventually, after working from home approximately 2 years… not being able to work from home anymore at all.
 All the while I felt the disconnect everyone else was dealing with, was greater than mine.
 Despite what I had to live with 24h a day, I felt like I was coping better than they were.

 My brain is ill.
-However, because ours is an invisible illness, our environment might “forget” we are ill, and not with a mere cold but with an invisible, incurable and degenerative illness.
-We ourselves do not know how we will wake up tomorrow morning, yet our environment expects us to be as we were yesterday, or before MS started causing havoc to our bodies.
+However, because ours is an invisible illness, our environment might “forget” we are ill, and not with a mere cold, but with an invisible, incurable and degenerative illness.
+We ourselves do not know how we will wake up tomorrow morning, yet our environment expects us to be as we were yesterday, last week or even last year, or before MS started causing havoc to our bodies.

 Therein lies the disconnect: the way others want me to be, and me not being able to keep up.
 How many of us have pretended to be well enough to walk another 500 metres?
 How many say they are OK when they feel pain in their limbs, their eyes and in their soul?
 How many say they will be able to go to work when they were awake half the night because of pain?

 Unwillingly we are put in a non-self-imposed isolation; we are put there by our illness, and quite often by the outside world.
 Our mental functioning is now processed differently because of our illness.
 We are just not the same person anymore people once knew.